-We are sending out the business rates (NNDR) bills from 8 March.
+We are sending out business rates (NNDR) bills from 4 March 2022.

 - If you pay by direct debit you do not need to contact us to make any changes.